zhangyiqing1001/SharePoint-Document-Viewer/README.md

 **Notes:**

 -   If the solution was previously installed and removed while this feature was Active, in order to re-add custom permissions, you will need to go to Site Settings \> Site Collection Features, and Deactivate this feature, and then select Activate.
 -   The SharePoint solution must be removed before the script can be run again.
-See [Removing the PCC for SharePoint Solution](Removing%20the%20PCC%20for%20SharePoint%20Solution.html).
+See Removing the PCC for SharePoint Solution below.

 To update SharePoint WOPI bindings to PCC WOPI Client
 -----------------------------------------------------